Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 Undergraduate Certificates

-Credits from the Addictions and Substance Abuse Certificate can be put towards bachelor’s degrees in: Behavioral Health, Criminal Justice, Healthcare Administration, Social Work
+Credits from the Addictions and Substance Abuse Certificate can be applied toward bachelor’s degrees in Behavioral Health, Criminal Justice, Healthcare Administration, and Social Work.

 Waynesburg University